Lateral Ligament Reconstruction With Tendon Graft

-Lateral ankle instability can be treated surgically, either with tightening of the existing ligaments (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
+Lateral ankle instability can be treated surgically, either with tightening of the existing ligaments (anatomic repair, example: Brostrom procedure) or a lateral ankle ligament reconstruction using a tendon graft (See Figure #1).
 While it is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
 A previous failure of an ankle ligament stabilization procedure may be an indication for a reconstruction using a tendon graft.
 Others feel that tendon graft reconstruction is best even for first time procedures, due to inherent weakness in the scar tissue left after damaging the ligaments.
-If gross laxity in the ankle exists particularly in a high activity demand patient, a free tendon graft reconstruction is preferable as the existing ligaments are often not amenable to providing enough ankle stability even if they are tightened.

 - Improving ankle motion

 - Strengthening the ankle and leg muscles